G. J. Sutton

-Garlington Jerome “G. J.” Sutton (June 22, 1909 - June 22, 1976) was the first black official elected from San Antonio, Texas, United States.
+Garlington Jerome “G. J.” Sutton (June 22, 1909 – June 22, 1976) was the first black official elected from San Antonio, Texas, United States.

 Early life and marriage

-G. J. Sutton was the eighth of fifteen children.
+G.J.
+Sutton was the eighth of fifteen children.
 His parents Samuel and Lillian were both educators with his father being one of the first blacks in Bexar County.
 He also served as principal of three high schools.
 All of his siblings graduated from college.
-His brothers included Percy Sutton (owner of Apollo Theater in New York City, attorney for Nation of Islam leader Malcolm X, and Manhattan Borough President) and Oliver Sutton (judge on the New York Supreme Court).
+His brothers included Percy Sutton (owner of Apollo Theater in New York City, attorney for Nation of Islam leader Malcolm X, and Manhattan Borough President) and Oliver Sutton (a judge on the New York Supreme Court).

 Sutton attended Wiley College in Marshall, Texas, but earned his Bachelor of Science degree from Wilberforce University in 1932.
 He later gain a degree in mortuary science from Cincinnati College.

 He married Ms. Jeffrey Plummer and had one daughter who they named Jeffrey Dean Sutton.
-He later married Lou Nelle Sutton in 1958 with whom he remained with until his death.
+He later married Lou Nelle Callahan in 1958 with whom he remained with until his death.
 GJ is survived by his daughter Jeffrey Dean Sutton who married Army Lt.
 Col. Stonell B. Greene and had three daughters: Jerilan Denise Greene, Janiece Birnell Greene and Jeffrey Lynette Greene.